On the numerical stability of sketched GMRES: Abstract

 \section{Abstract}

 We perform a backward stability analysis of preconditioned sketched GMRES [Nakatsukasa and Tropp, SIAM J. Matrix Anal.
 Appl, 2024] for solving linear systems $Ax=b$, and show that the backward stability at iteration $i$ depends on the conditioning of the Krylov basis $B_{1:i}$ as long as the condition number of $A B_{1:i}$ can be bounded by \(1/\bigO(\macheps)\), where \(\macheps\) is the unit roundoff.
 Under this condition, we demonstrate that the stability of the sketched GMRES is mainly affected by the condition number of $B_{1:i}$, which can be mitigated by using the restarting technique.
-We also derive sharper bounds that explain why the backward error can be small even in cases when the basis $B_{1:i}$ is very ill-conditioned, which has been observed in the literature but not yet explained theoretically.
+We also derive sharper bounds that better capture the attainable backward error especially for cases when the basis $B_{1:i}$ is very ill-conditioned, which has been observed in the literature but not yet explained theoretically.
 We present numerical experiments to demonstrate the conclusions of our analysis, and also show that adaptively restarting where appropriate allows us to recover backward stability in sketched GMRES.

 \begin{AMS} 65F10, 65F50, 65G50 \end{AMS}